lambda-dom/mono/README.md

 ## A. 2. `MonoFoldable`.

 There are three major differences of our version of `MonoFoldable` from the version in [mono-traversable](https://hackage.haskell.org/package/mono-traversable).
 The first is that all partial methods have been dropped; hopefully, no justification is needed.
 The second is that our version is much slimmer and it is only concerned with folding; specifically, most methods added to `Foldable` on optimization grounds (`sum`, `max`, etc.) have been dropped.
-The third difference is that it actually has an extra method, as implied by the `MonoPointed` superclass.
+The third difference is not a difference in the actual code, but in thelaws we require.
 To see the justification, recall that `[a]` is the free monoid over `a`, that is, for every `f :: Monoid m => a -> m` there is a _unique monoid morphism_ such that,

 ```haskell
 foldMap f . pure == f